anastasiia-kolieva/VKV-Agency/README.md

 # Landing of site VKV Agency Services
-HTML5, Sass, Gulp were using.
+HTML5, CSS3, BEM, Animate.css were using.